-All submissions made, both written and verbal, if any had been received, would have been taken into account and considered by Council at the June 2022 Ordinary Meeting prior to any final changes being made as a result.
-Formal adoption was undertaken at a Special Meeting held on 28 June 2022.
+All submissions made, both written and verbal, were taken into account and considered by Council at the June 2023 Ordinary Meeting prior to any final changes being made as a result.
+Formal adoption was undertaken at a Special Meeting held on 26 June 2023.